-The operating results of Fotex Group vary from year to year due to changes in exchanges rates, discontinuation of lines of business, as well as general European and global economic trends.
-Fotex Group tries to counterbalance such changes as best as possible by reorganizing and rationalizing business segments which Fotex Group feels are no longer sustainable or have no viable future.
+The operating results of the Group vary from year to year due to changes in exchanges rates, extension of investment property portfolio, as well as general European and global economic trends.
+The Group tries to counterbalance such changes as best as possible by reorganizing and rationalizing business segments which The Group feels are no longer sustainable or have no viable future.